 The use of specified selectivity blocks may require review at annual assessment working groups.
 With advice and management for haddock or other species it is possible that the character of the fishery may change.
 The current model includes a final selectivity block with only partial selectivity for older ages.
-In recent years 2013-present it has been observed that targeted fishing of haddock has increased, due to the strength of the 2013 year class.
-As this year class has matured and the cohort progressed full selection of the older fish may need to be taken into consideration in model configuration, at present this selectivity period is too short to be robustly parameterised.
+At WGCSE 2018 a new selectivity pattern for the fishery was added 2013-2017 with full selection of fish older than four years.
+This was added to reflect in the increased targeted fishing activity that has occurred in recent years in response to stock growth and the issued management advice.